WilloIzCitron/yuukasport/README.md

 Disclaimer (Please Read):
 - This suite is a fan-made project inspired by Blue Archive and not directly affiliated with it.
 Copyright remains with the developer and publisher of Blue Archive: Nexon, NAT GAMES and Yostar.
-- This repository has fully forked from Xenon257R, including codes and assets
+- This repository has fully forked from Xenon257R, including scripts